wenbobao/PPiOS-Rename/README.md

                 # [SLAnotherPublicClass alloc];
                 # ...

+        >Note: This is an additional point of maintenance: as classes are added to or removed from the public API of the library, this code will need to be updated accordingly.

         3. Add the content of `alloc-statements.txt` to the body of the `application:didFinishLaunchingWithOptions:` method.

     7. Repeat steps [iii-iv](#countUniqueSymbols).
 The number of unique symbols should jump significantly.
 This should be all of the public and all of the non-public symbols from `StaticLib`.
     8. Exclude the public classes from renaming, by using the `-F` option (and other symbols with `-x`, as needed) on the command-line to `ppios-rename` (in the `Analyze Binary` run script phase).
 The following script will help produce the options to add:

-            for each in $(cat public-classes.list) ; do echo -n "-F '"'!'"$each' " ; done
+            for each in $(cat public-classes.list) ; do printf -- '-F !%s ' "$each" ; done
             # -F '!SLPublicClass' -F '!SLAnotherPublicClass' ...
             # Add this list of options after `--analyze `

+    >Note: This is an additional point of maintenance: as classes are added to or removed from the public API of the library, the list of options to `ppios-rename` will need to be updated accordingly.

     9. Repeat steps [iii-iv](#countUniqueSymbols).
 The number of unique symbols should decrease, but still be significantly more than 10.
 This should be the count of all of the non-public symbols (non-public symbols for which there are not public symbols with the same name).
     10. Review the list of classes that will be renamed, by executing the following at a command-line (assuming all of the class names are prefixed with the two letters `SL`):

             cat WrappingApp/symbols.map | awk '{print $3}' | sed 's/[",]//g' | grep '^SL' > renamed-classes.txt

 4. Modify the static library project to apply the renaming:
     1. Follow `Project Setup` instructions [steps 13-16 above](#configureRenaming), applying them to the static library target.
     2. The call to `ppios-rename` needs to reference the `symbols.map` file from the WrappingApp project, using the `--symbols-map` option.
 Use this script for the new Run Script phase (adjusting the path as necessary):

             PATH="${PATH}:${HOME}/Downloads/PPiOS-Rename-v1.1.1"
             ppios-rename --obfuscate-sources --symbols-map ../WrappingApp/symbols.map